 Did you know that smell and taste are heavily related?
 In fact, more than 80% of what we taste is due to our sense of smell!
 Even if this part of the body is mostly made from cartilage, a broken nose can be more painful than it looks (and it does look quite agonizing).
 Let's start this tutorial by studying a basic picture filled with interesting tips.

 It can be a good idea to study our subject carefully before proceeding with the step-by-step tutorial.
 First, the top of the nose is called the dorsum (1).
 In this section, a small bone is visible.
 Near the middle of the image, you can see the tip of the dorsum (2).
 This one is made of cartilage.

-At the bottom, you can find the tip of it (2), the ala (5) and the naris (4).
-This nose is really delicate and thin since it belongs to a teenage girl.
+The rounder area on both sides is called the ala (5).
+You can also see the naris (4).
+The nose is really delicate and thin since it belongs to a teenage girl.
 Notice how the philtrum (3) (the two little edge) is making the connection between the bottom of the nose and the top of the lips.

 This cartoon nose was created from a bunch of lines and two small round shapes (for the naris).
 You can see that a long line is added on the right side of the subject.
 This one is covering the dorsum and ends near the naris.